 There are many versions of how you can interpret your skills and your area of focus, but keep in mind that many of us are more than artists and have skills outside of the field.

 I never really considered myself as a writer.
 Sure, I took Honors English in high school and I could write a decent essay, but the idea of writing professionally was never an option that I ever entertained.

 Then I started an art blog, as a way to keep track of my progress in the studio and also as a way of organizing my thoughts on paper.
 The more I wrote about my studio practice, the more the work I was doing as a teacher started to bleed into my blog .
-Eventually, I ended up writing a book, which led me to writing an advice column for HuffPost called “Ask the Art Professor,” which ultimately led me here to Art Prof. You never know!
+Eventually, I ended up writing a book (this is an affiliate link), which led me to writing an advice column for HuffPost called “Ask the Art Professor,” which ultimately led me here to Art Prof. You never know!

 At the same time, you shouldn’t beat yourself up if you find yourself straying slightly – or even drastically! – from that path.

 No artist’s career ends up looking exactly the way they imagined it at the beginning.
 The only way to be successful is to be adaptive and open; not only to the opportunities that come your way but also to your own artistic process and ever-changing interests.”

 The way the news media covers visual artists does not help either.
 The only artists who get significant press coverage are the ones who had a sudden, meteoric rise, who skyrocketed into the art world after being plucked out of an MFA program in NYC.
 Or, it’s articles like Forbes’ “30 under 30” as if 30 is your deadline for success.

 The only artist success story article I’ve ever read that was helpful was this one written by “Mad Men” creator Matthew Weiner.
 I read this article once in a while when I feel demoralized, and it helps every time!

 A personal connection can be everything